harness/developer-hub/docs/security-testing-orchestration/drafts/blackduckhub.md

 ### Using the Step Palette

-To set up a $PRODUCT scan, add a Build (CI) or a SecurityTests stage to your pipeline.
-Then add a $PRODUCT scan step to the stage and configure it as described below.
+To set up a Black Duck Open Hub scan, add a Build (CI) or a SecurityTests stage to your pipeline.
+Then add a Black Duck Open Hub scan step to the stage and configure it as described below.

 <details>
     <summary>Step Palette</summary>